w3c/wai-tutorials/source/forms/instructions.html.erb.md

 ## In-line instructions
 {:.newex}

 In addition to the overall instructions, it is also important to provide relevant instructions within the labels of the form controls.
-For example, it's generally best to indicate required input and data formats in the text of the labels.
+For example, indicate required input fields and data formats in the text of the labels.

 ### Providing instructions within labels
 {:.newex}

-For simple use cases, providing instructions within the labels may be sufficient.
-While this approach tends to impact styling options, it is most reliable across different web browsers and assistive technologies.
+For simple use cases, providing instructions within labels may be sufficient.
+This is most reliable approach across different web browsers and assistive technologies, although may require some additional thought to support styling needs.

 In the example below, the required format for the “Expiry Date” is indicated by “MM/YYYY” within the same label: